Kevbot26762/483Watson/README.txt

 The code in QueryEng.java for building the index is currently commented out.

 Run the QueryEng.java class to see the MRR that is returned for running all of the queries from the questions.txt file through the index.
+Run the main class with:

+mvn exec:java -Pprofile1